 How will Collegedunia's Handwritten Notes Help You Crack Solutions?

-The notebook is built to compress a 36-page NCERT chapter into a 21-page revision-friendly stack you can finish in two sittings.
+The notebook compresses a 36-page NCERT chapter into a 21-page revision stack.

 Solutions Handwritten Notes Concept-Flavoured Mnemonics